Lauren Halsey: Work

 Halsey was commissioned by the Metropolitan Museum of Art in 2022 as the tenth artist to design an outdoor work for the museum's Iris and B. Gerald Cantor roof garden.
 The planned exhibition was postponed to 2023 due to residual logistics delays from the COVID-19 pandemic.
-Halsey designed the eastside of south central los angeles hieroglyph prototype architecture (I) (2022-2023), an open-air cubic pavilion inspired by Egyptian architecture, surrounded by four sphinx statues and several free-standing columns.
+Halsey designed the eastside of south central los angeles hieroglyph prototype architecture (I) (2022–2023), an open-air cubic pavilion inspired by Egyptian architecture, surrounded by four sphinx statues and several free-standing columns.
 The white walls of the pavilion and columns were extensively etched with phrases, names, drawings, logos, and historical references from and about black culture, with many specifically referencing Halsey's community in South Central, Los Angeles.
 The sphinx sculptures and other busts of people featured throughout the pavilion were based on Halsey's friends and family, including her mother Glenda.
-The installation was on display from April to October 2023; following the exhibition, Halsey has said she plans to permanently relocate the work to South Central.
+The installation was on display from April to October 2023; following the exhibition, Halsey announced plans to permanently relocate the work to South Central.
 Writing in The New York Times, critic Holland Cotter described the piece as "a kind of space station/sanctuary," calling it "one of the best" of the museum's roof garden commissions.